+1. Tusla Area ( this is where the child resid es)

+2. Date of Rep ort

-3. Details of Child
+3. Details of Cl aild

-First Name Surname
+First Name iitu Surna mo

+Fema

-Male Female
+Male Ш

-Address Date of Birth
+Address of Birth

-Estimated Age
+Estim ated Age

-School Name
+Schoo l Name

-School Address
+Schoo l Address

 Eircode

-4. Details of concerns

-Please complete the following section with as much detail about the specific child protection or welfare concern or allegation as possible.
+4. Details of concerns Please complete the following section with as much detail about the specific child protection or welfare concern or allegation as possible.
 Include dates, times, incident details and names of anyone who observed any incident.
 Please include the parents and child's view, if known.
 Please attach additional sheets, if necessary.
 Please see 'Tusla Children First - A Guide for the Reporting of Child Protection and Welfare Concerns' for additional assistance on the steps to consider in making a report to Tusla

 5. Type of Concern

 Child Welfare Concern

-Emotional Abuse Physical Abuse
+Emotional Abu ise Physical Abu ise

-Neglect Sexual Abuse
+Neglect Sexual Abus e